RAUL1217/Heart-Attack-Prediction-Analysis/README.md

 # Heart-Attack-Analysis-Prediction

-## Problem Statement : Heart Attack Prediction
+## Problem Statement : Heart Attack

 ## Why this problem :
+   A heart attack increases the risk of this life-threatening condition.
+It can lead to death (sudden cardiac death) without immediate treatment.